 “There’s the inability in this country to disentangle self-worth from career” – Christina Shideler

-I wish I had written what Christina succulently said because that’s the crux of it.
 I was a Waldorf teacher, believed in Rudolf Steiner’s philosophy, and when they told me, ‘hit the road, kid’, I was blindsided (but not really), and devastated (I’m better now).

 Despite it being published ten years after the event, I still did not have the distance or perspective to clearly see the book’s strengths.
 Or to understand that the cliche ‘getting fired and getting back up’ was a perfectly fine selling point.
 I wanted to be more literary or something, but really it comes back to recognizing that who we are is not necessarily what we do.